-A. Please provide details of evidence that supports your views in relation progress the partnership is making with the development of the Corplan and associated Action Plan.
-B. Please provide further details of what the partnership needs to focus or develops and prioritises outcomes n as it
+A. Please provide details of evidence that supports your views in relation to the progress the partnership is making with the development of the CommunityPlan and associated Action Plan.
+B. Please provide further details of what the partnership needs to focus on as it develops and prioritises outcomes